When it comes to public service →

 EXPERIENCE

-As a young professional, Michele worked in public service and held various positions in City and County government including Assistant Clerk of the Board of the Hamilton County Commissioners, and the Mayor’s Office of Economic Development in Akron, Ohio.
+As a young professional, Michele worked in public service and held various positions in City and County government, including Assistant Clerk of the Board of the Hamilton County Commissioners, and the Mayor’s Office of Economic Development in Akron, Ohio.
 After leaving the public sector to build a career in the private, nonprofit sector, Michele ran for countywide office 19 years later as the endorsed Republican Candidate for Franklin County Commissioner.
 In 2019, she was elected Township Trustee for Madison Township in Franklin County.

 Michele Reynolds is a faith leader, public servant and successful business owner with over 25 years of professional experience in business, government and non-profit management.
 She was appointed by Ohio Governor Mike DeWine as the Director of the Governor’s Office of Faith-Based and Community Initiatives, where she managed a $13.5M budget.
 She operates multiple businesses in 5 Ohio cities, including Columbus, Akron, Mansfield, Chillicothe and Cleveland.
 She is a former adjunct instructor of Kaplan College, where she taught in the Criminal Justice Technology program for 3 years.

-ACCOMPLISHMENTS
+PERSONAL ACCOMPLISHMENTS

 AFFORDABLE HOUSING

-Housed over 5000 returning citizens in affordable housing settings across Ohio.
+Housed over 6000 returning citizens in affordable housing settings across Ohio.

 ENTREPRENEURSHIP